 Last year, 3,779 people used QuoteWizard to compare car insurance quotes in Vermont from top companies and find the cheapest rates.

 These are the 10 most common vehicles owned by Vermont drivers requesting car insurance quotes through QuoteWizard in the past year.

-Last year, these were the most common car insurance companies reported by QuoteWizard users living in the state of Vermont.
+This is our list of the 10 most common car insurance companies reported by QuoteWizard users living in the state of Vermont.
 Out of the 3,779 Vermont drivers that used QuoteWizard to request insurance quotes last year, 397 had no car insurance.